shivannis/xandr-docs-public/xandr-docs/articles/monetize/about-monetize.md

 ## Technical details

-The Xandr platform is a real-time bidding system and ad server.
+The Microsoft Advertising platform is a real-time bidding system and ad server.
 The main processing system here is called the "impression bus".
 The impression bus receives ad requests, applies data to the request, receives bids, makes decisions, serves creatives, logs auctions, etc.

 Ad calls come in via our inventory supply partners: exchanges, SSPs, ad networks, and a few valued publishers.
-Some of the ad calls are client-side, meaning there is a Xandr tag on the page, and we get the call directly.
+Some of the ad calls are client-side, meaning there is a Microsoft Advertising tag on the page, and we get the call directly.
 Others are server-side, meaning our partners initially field the call and then contact us asking for a bid.

 Once we get the call, we overlay segment data from our server-side cookie store.
 Data is added to the cookie store either through segment pixels or by clients sending us a file of data.
 We also contact third-party data providers and overlay any available data.